emidombek/career-analyzer/README.md

    - [simple-term-menu](https://pypi.org/project/simple-term-menu/) - Used for creating interactive terminal menus to facilitate user navigation within the application.
    - [termcolor](https://pypi.org/project/termcolor/) - Enables terminal text coloring for enhancing the user interface and readability.

   These are the core Technologies used in this application.
 Please see the [Dependencies](#📦-dependencies) section for a full list of items found in the `requirements.txt` file.
-Due to my OS several items that are not needed to run Application are included in the `requirements.txt`.
+Due to my environment setup several items that are not needed to run Application are included in the `requirements.txt`.
 You can install the entire `requirements.txt` or only the core technologies listed above.

 ## 🤖 Code